Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/_posts/2021-02-07-Camera-Keychain-reverse-engineering.md

 Also, we still have no idea about the CPU architecture.
 The CPU architecture is the way a CPU is designed, which involves a lot of different aspects so, I'm not going to explain more than this.
 I tried to use Binwalk to identify the type of present opcodes but it is unable to find anything.
 This means either the code is not executable so, it's a database, or the CPU architecture is not supported by Binwalk, which implies is not a common one.
 The opcodes are the instructions that a CPU executes.
 A program written with these opcodes is called machine code.

 I think this is enough for today so let's leave it here.
-A more advanced tool is needed, Ghidra, but that's a project for another day.
+A more advanced tool is needed: Ghidra, but that's a project for another day.

 [Files in GitHub](https://github.com/Guillermo-Ramirez-Jimenez/Keychain-Camera)